jkeizer1/MIDI-Router/README.md

 -- the router is either on or off, use the "Router Status" button to start/stop the router<BR>
 <BR>
 F) REAL TIME START MESSAGES<BR>
--- this feature disables/enables sending of the MIDI Real Time Start Messages<BR>
+-- this feature disables/enables sending MIDI Real Time Start Messages<BR>
 -- if enabled, your devices may start their own sequencers; this button allows you to disable this behaviour<BR>
 -- for example, prevent a set of Volcas from always starting their sequencers<BR>
 <BR>